ministryofjustice/security-guidance/docs/code-of-connection-standard.md

 ### Managing the risk of connectivity

-In order to ensure that the connectivity and sharing of electronic data between a MoJ ICT system and a 3rd party ICT system does not cause undue risk from one participating organisation to another, each organisation must reasonably comply with the code of connection to ensure any risks are managed effectively.
+In order to ensure that the connectivity and sharing of electronic data between a MoJ IT system and a 3rd party IT system does not cause undue risk from one participating organisation to another, each organisation must reasonably comply with the code of connection to ensure any risks are managed effectively.

 The need for a CoCo and its application will be determined by the MoJ system Accreditor who will consider the risks involved, this may require the production of a technical risk assessment and/or RMADS for the connection \(further details on RMADS can be found in the [Accreditation Framework](https://intranet.justice.gov.uk/guidance/security/it-computer-security/infrastructure-system-accreditation/) \).

-The CoCo condition and compliance statement contained within the generic CoCo document \(see A.1.3\) provide a good platform to judge whether the assurance level of the connecting 3rd party ICT system is sufficient rather than just relying on its accreditation status.
+The CoCo condition and compliance statement contained within the generic CoCo document \(see A.1.3\) provide a good platform to judge whether the assurance level of the connecting 3rd party IT system is sufficient rather than just relying on its accreditation status.
 A risk based approach must be taken to the application of security controls associated with the connection.
-The generic CoCo \(see Appendix A\) provides a baseline by which a 3rd party ICT system's connection to a MoJ ICT system will be assessed.
+The generic CoCo \(see Appendix A\) provides a baseline by which a 3rd party IT system's connection to a MoJ IT system will be assessed.
 The MoJ system Accreditor will provide a steer as to how this should be applied, where the default steer is that the guidance provided in [IAS 1&2 Baseline Controls Set \(BCS\)](https://www.ncsc.gov.uk/guidance/information-risk-management-hmg-ia-standard-numbers-1-2) at the DETER level should be applied.

 It is highly likely that the connection between the two systems will be over the GSi.
 If so, the 3rd party organisation is likely to have completed the GSi Code of Connection for that system connection.
 The information requested in the generic CoCo is similar to that required for the GSi CoCo and as such should be readily available.